A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Methods

 \section{Methods}

-In this section, we first introduce the spiking neuron model and the direct learning method used in SNNs.
-Then we will describe the adaptive coders in detail.
-Finally, we analyze several DRL algorithms used in this work.
-The overall structure of ACSF is shown in Figure~\ref{Fig::ACSFStructure}.
+In this section, we first introduce the DRL algorithms and the spiking neuron model.
+Then, we describe the adaptive coding method in detail.
+Finally, we derive the gradient of the direct training method.
+The overall architecture of ACSF is shown in Figure~\ref{Fig::ACSFStructure}.